AgustaWestland AW101: Royal Canadian Air Force

 In 1997, in light of the declining condition of its helicopter fleet, Canada launched the Canadian Search and Rescue Helicopter competition.
 It was won by the EH101, which was designated CH-149 Cormorant in Canadian service.

 In 2004, the EH101 was entered into a Canadian competition to replace the shipboard Sea King fleet, but the Sikorsky CH-148 Cyclone was selected.
 In 2013, following difficulties with the CH-148 procurement, the Royal Canadian Air Force (RCAF) was reported to be seriously considering cancelling the contract with Sikorsky and was investigating the possibility of procuring the AW101 instead.
 However, an initial batch of six Cyclones was delivered to the RCAF in June 2015.

 In December 2022, Canada's Department of National Defence announced a C$1.24-billion contract for procurement of three additional aircraft and upgrades to the existing fleet to current configuration of the helicopter; this will increase the fleet to 16 aircraft.
-The RCAF also acquired its own advanced training simulator configured to the new modernized cockpit.
+The RCAF also acquired its own advanced training simulator configured to the new modernised cockpit.